ClaudiaInSweden/train-your-brain/README.md

 There are totally 25 cards available.
 Before a new game starts, all 25 cards are shuffled.
 Then, the number of cards according to the selected difficulty level is extracted, duplicated and shuffled once more before the game board is populated.

-On small screens the game boards consists of 4 columns, on large screens of 6 columns.
+On small screens the game board consists of 4 columns, on large screens of 6 columns.
 The game is designed for screens as small as 300px.
-Scrolling is unavoidable for medium to expert levels, however this does not compromise the playing experience.
+Scrolling is unavoidable for hard and expert levels, however this does not compromise the playing experience.

 Easy level consists of 12 cards/6 pairs